How to prepare for a bushfire

-The fire season poses a significant threat to all those living, working or travelling in Victoria.
-Managing the risk of fire on all fronts is vitally important.
+Bushfire poses a significant threat to all those living, working or travelling in Victoria.
+Managing the risk of bushfire is vitally important.
+Planning and preparing for bushfire includes identifying and undertaking tasks to manage the risk before bushfire season, as well during a bushfire.

 Bushfire survival plans

 The most important aspect of fire management is the safety of people.
-The Country Fire Authority (CFA) recommends you develop a bushfire survival plan to help protect your family, workers and visitors.
+The CFA recommends you develop a bushfire survival plan to help protect your family, workers and visitors.
 Do you have contingency plan if fire affects your land?

-The CFA can provide you with further details, a template and help with developing Your Bushfire Plan.
+The CFA has also developed resources that will help you develop your plan template and help with developing Your Bushfire Plan.

 Deciding when to enact your fire plan will be based on the weather or the immediate threat of fire in your area.
 Stay informed (for example, listen to the radio) and observe your own environment to decide when to put your plan into action.